Ikennaf1/Ikennaf1/README.md

 # Ikenna Isiogu
-I mostly enjoy creating tools for developers and creators, in order to make our work easier.
+I mostly create tools for developers and creators.

-Some of these tools are included under the projects below.
+Some of these tools are listed below.

 ## Projects